Localized Rings and Their Ideals

 complement_of_prime_ideal

-— Methodcomplement_of_prime_ideal(P::MPolyIdeal; check::Bool=true)
+— Methodcomplement_of_prime_ideal(P::MPolyIdeal; check::Bool = true)

-Given a prime ideal $P$ of a polynomial ring $R$, say, return the multiplicatively closed subset $R\setminus P.$
+Given a prime ideal $P$ of a multivariate polynomial ring $R$, say, return the multiplicatively closed subset $R\setminus P.$

-Since check
+If check

 is set to true

-, the function checks whether $P$ is indeed a prime ideal.
+(default), the function checks whether $P$ is indeed a prime ideal.

 This may take some time.